pehohlva/qt-gmail-access/console_doc/Readme.txt

-Method to convert docx & odt document on html
+Method to convert document to html
+- pdf
+- docx
+- odt
+- rtf